 Making a packing list isn’t the only thing you have to check off before you travel.
 If you’re a dog owner, you may be wondering what to do with your pup while you’re away for extended periods of time.
-Or perhaps, how to bring them with you in a way that doesn’t trigger your dog’s separation anxiety or make you want to pull your hair out.
+Or perhaps, how to bring them with you in a way that doesn’t make you want to pull your hair out.
 Breathe.
 Relax your shoulders.
-Separation Anxiety is common, and you will both get through this.
+Separation anxiety is common, and you will both get through this.

 What is separation anxiety in dogs?

 When your dog is upset that they are separated from you, that’s what we call separation anxiety.

 Have you ever arrived home after leaving for a long time and your house is destroyed?
 Or has your dog ever started whining after they see you pick up your keys?
 Well, it’s most likely separation anxiety.
 Some symptoms of separation anxiety in your dog’s behavior could be barking, urinating or defecating, destruction, escaping and pacing.

 Handling separation anxiety in your dog before you travel

 Are they coming with you on your travels?
 Are you dropping them at a trusted friend’s house or boarding?
 There are different ways to handle both scenarios.

 Traveling by plane?
 We know that can be stressful.
 Our best advice is to buy the right travel crate and get them used to the crate they’re going to be in BEFORE the real deal.
 You want your doggo to see their crate as a safe space for them so that when they’re in the air, they are comfortable with their temporary home.